ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Change Nanostack's heap size

 Nanostack uses internal heap, which you can configure in the .json.
-A thread end device with comissioning enabled requires at least 15kB to run.

 In `mbed_app.json`, you find the following line: